tianjiaoding/pindl/README.md

 For convenience, pindl applies the following conversions to each file name:

-* The whole file name is converted to lowercase.
+* The file name is converted to lowercase.
-* All spaces (including multiple occurrences) replaced by an underscore.
+* All spaces (including multiple occurrences) are replaced by an underscore.
 * `{pin_description}` is limited to 50 characters.